CHR. Did you meet with no other assault as you came?

 not of faith, but I speak this to show you

-how insignificant the profession of Talkative will be at that day.
+how insignificant the profession of Talkative will be at

 FAITH.
 This brings to my mind that of